uni7corn/PlayIntegrityFix_new/README.md

 /data/adb/tricky_store/keybox.xml
 ```
 **Simple Strong Guide:**
 Just move the Keybox file you found to the right directory.
+[To find and contribute to Keybox](https://tryigit.dev/keybox/)

 ## Security Patch File (PIFS)
 First you need to create it, it does not exist by default.
 Allows you to pass A13+ tests on EOL devices.